 For the last few decades, professional athletes have been occasionally but predictably embroiled in scandals and debates over the use of performance enhancing drugs.
-From the tainted quest for the single season home run record in the late 90s, Lance Armstrong’s confessions of doping to a worldwide audience via Oprah, and now the widespread Olympic scandals in Russia, the pervasive use of banned substances in competitive athletic events is seemingly universal.
+From the tainted quest for the single season home run record in the late 90s, to Lance Armstrong’s confession of doping to a worldwide audience via Oprah, to the widespread Olympic scandals in Russia, the pervasive use of banned substances in competitive athletic events is seemingly universal.
 And while there are certainly some comical cases--Dock Ellis pitching a perfect game with an alleged head full of good ol' lysergic acid diethylamide, for example--the incidence of drug use is typically condemned as heretical to the purity of the athletic pursuit.

 But barring Candide pleading guilty of using HGH to boost to new heights out of the superpipe in the 2006 X Games, Glen Plake admitting that his antics in Blizzard of Ahh’s were fueled by beaver tranquilizers, or an exhumation and autopsy on Saucer Boy revealing that it was more than whiskey that fueled his fire, skiing still runs on the staples of stoke and adrenaline.
 While a certain substance is overtly used by certain individuals (Mickael Deschenaux comes to mind for some reason), there is no veil of secrecy about it.
 That said, let’s keep the X Games in Colorado just to be safe.